ropensci-review-tools/autotest/README.md

 package](https://github.com/daya6489/SmartEDA) as specified in the following `yaml`.
-This also illustrates the use of data transformation steps, in this case implementing a couple of simple transformations on columns the external data set, [`ISLR::Carseats`](https://cran.r-project.org/package=ISLR), including introducing some missing data through replacing values with `NA`.
+This also illustrates the use of data transformation steps, in this case implementing a couple of simple transformations on columns of the external data set, [`ISLR::Carseats`](https://cran.r-project.org/package=ISLR), including introducing some missing data through replacing values with `NA`.